RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  1. The Redis Enterprise operator
  2. The Redis Enterprise pods and Service Rigger created by the operator

-For (1), the operator container image is controlled directly by the deployment bundle.
-Whereas, for (2), the Redis Enterprise cluster pod (RS and bootstrapper) and Service Rigger images are controlled in the Redis Enterprise Custom Resource.
+For (1), the operator container image is configured directly by the deployment bundle.
+Whereas, for (2), the Redis Enterprise cluster pod (RS and bootstrapper) and Service Rigger images are configured in the Redis Enterprise Custom Resource.

 Also, depending on your Kubernetes platform, your private container registry may require authentication.
 If you are using a private container registry associated with